BedirK/BedirK/README.md

 I’m interested in all operations about "Data Analytics" and looking to collaborate with people always eager to learn and open to development :}

-- Data Cleaning and Preprocessing
+- Data Preprocessing
 - Generating reports and performing ad-hoc data analysis using SQL, Excel, and Google Sheets
-- Developing visuals on PowerBI and Tableau
+- Developing visuals in PowerBI and Tableau for interactive outputs
-- Currently working on Jupyter Notebook using Numpy and Pandas libraries in Python
+- Currently working on data manipulation and analysis using Numpy and Pandas libraries. (++ Matplotlib and Seaborn libraries for data viz)

 ### 📚 Projects and Studies